spoddutur/spark-notes/rebroadcast_a_broadcast_variable.md

 The reference data, be it the cluster centroids or the phrases mined, in both the tasks would need to:
 1. Broadcast it to have a local cached copy per executor and
 2. Iteratively keep refining this broadcasted cache.
+3. Most importantly, the reference-data that we are learning/mining is very small.

 #### For the cases discussed above, one would think that we want a way to broadcast our periodically changing reference data.
-But is it really needed?
+But, given that such cases have very small sized reference data, is it really needed to have a local copy per executor?
 Let’s see alternative perspectives in which we can think to handle such cases.

 ## Why should we not think of workarounds to update broadcast variable?
 Before going further into alternative perspectives, please do note that the Broadcast object is not Serializable and needs to be final.
 So, stop thinking about or searching for a solution to update it.